Cytnx-dev/Cytnx/docs/source/guide/contraction/ncon.rst

 ncon
 =============
-The **ncon** is another useful function to reduce users' programming effort required to implement a tensor network contraction, which is originally proposed for MATLAB :cite:`pfeifer2015ncon`.
+Another way to contract tensors is by using **ncon**.
+This function was originally proposed for MATLAB :cite:`pfeifer2015ncon`.
+It has a simple syntax where the index connectivity and ordering of the indices on the resulting tensor is defined by integer values.
+Note that **ncon** requires the user to know the ordering of the bonds in a tensor.
+Labels are not made use of when using **ncon**.

-To use ncon, we first make a labelled diagram of the desired network contraction such that:
+For a tensor contraction with **ncon**, we first construct a labelled diagram of the desired network contraction.
+Indices are labelled by integer numbers:

-Each internal index (index to be contracted) is labelled with a unique positive integer (typically sequential integers starting from 1, although this is not necessary).
+    1. Each index that shall be contracted is labelled with a positive integer (typically starting with 1, but this is not required).

-External indices of the diagram (if there are any) are labelled with sequential negative integers [-1,-2,-3,…] which denote the desired index order on the final tensor (with -1 as the first index, -2 as the second etc).
+    2. External indices, which shall not be contracted, are labelled with sequential negative integers [-1,-2,-3,…].
+These values define the index order of the final tensor, which has -1 as the first index, -2 as the second, ...

-Following this, the **ncon** routine is called as follows,
+Following this, the **ncon** routine is called as:

 .. py:function:: OutputTensor = ncon(tensor_list_in, connect_list_in, cont_order)

     :param list tensor_list_in: 1D array containing the tensors comprising the network
-    :param list connect_list_in: 1D array of vectors, where the kth element is a vector of the integer labels from the diagram on the kth tensor from tensor_list_in (ordered following the corresponding index order on this tensor).
+    :param list connect_list_in: 1D array of vectors.
+The kth element contains the integer index labels of the kth tensor in tensor_list_in.
+These integers are defined by the diagram.
+Their order must correspond to the ordering of indices on the corresponding tensor.
-    :param list cont_order: a vector containing the positive integer labels from the diagram, used to specify order in which **ncon** contracts the indices.
-Note that cont_order is an optional input that can be omitted if desired, in which case ncon will contract in ascending order of index lab.
+    :param list cont_order: a vector containing the positive integer labels of the diagram.
+It is used to specify the order in which **ncon** contracts the indices.
+Note that cont_order is an optional input that can be omitted if desired, in which case ncon will contract in ascending order of the integer values.

-For example, we want to contract the following tensor network (again) consists of tensors **A1**, **A2** and **M**:
+For example, we want to contract the following tensor network (as before with *Contracts()*) consisting of tensors **A1**, **A2** and **M**:

 .. image:: image/ncon.png
     :width: 300
     :align: center

-In the figure we labelled the internal leg using the unique positive numbers and extermal legs the negative ones, translate this figure to the ncon function calling we have:
+In the figure we labelled the internal bonds using unique positive numbers.
+External legs have negative integer values.
+This figure translates into an ncon call:

 * In Python: